alvinsiew/backdoor/README.md

 # backdoor

-backdoor allow you to execute any command as root in linux machine with authorize groups.
+backdoor allow you to execute any command as root in linux machine with authorize group.

 ## How to setup